tinayzdzd/tinayzdzd.github.io/cv.md

 layout: resume
 ---

 Currently I am a Master's student in the field of Information Technology with the specialization of Data Science at Carleton University, Ottawa.
-Now, I am working on cyber bullying detection in children's email under supervision Prof. Wei Shi.
+I am working on cyber bullying detection in children's email under supervision Prof. Wei Shi.

 ## Education